Matthew Fontaine Maury: International meteorological conference

-Proposed deportation of slaves to Brazil
+Proposed deportation of enslaved people to Brazil

 Maury's stance on the institution of slavery has been termed "proslavery international".
 Maury, along with other politicians, newspaper editors, merchants, and United States government officials, envisioned a future for slavery that linked the United States, the Caribbean Sea, and the Amazon basin in Brazil.
-He believed the future of United States commerce lay in South America, colonized by white southerners and their enslaved people.
+He believed the future of United States commerce lay in South America, colonized by white southerners and the people they enslaved.
 There, Maury claimed, was "work to be done by Africans with the American axe in his hand."
-In the 1850s, he studied a way to send Virginia's slaves to Brazil as a way to phase out slavery in the state gradually.
-Maury was aware of an 1853 survey of the Amazon region conducted by the Navy by Lt.
+In the 1850s, he studied a way to send enslaved Virginians to Brazil as a way to phase out slavery in the state gradually.
+Maury was aware of a 1853 survey of the Amazon region conducted by the Navy Lt.
 William Lewis Herndon.
-The 1853 expedition aimed to map the area for trade so American traders could go "with their goods and chattels [including enslaved people] to settle and to trade goods from South American countries along the river highways of the Amazon valley".
-Brazil maintained legal enslavement but had legally prohibited the importation of newly enslaved people from Africa in 1850 under the pressure of the British.
+The 1853 expedition aimed to map the area for trade so that American traders could go "with their goods and chattels [including enslaved people] to settle and to trade goods from South American countries along the river highways of the Amazon valley".
+Brazil maintained legal enslavement but had prohibited the importation of newly enslaved people from Africa in 1850 under the pressure of the British.
 Maury proposed that moving people enslaved in the United States to Brazil would reduce or eliminate slavery over time in as many areas of the southern United States as possible and would end new enslavement for Brazil.
-Maury's primary concern, however, was neither the freedom of enslaved people nor the amelioration of slavery in Brazil but rather an absolution for the white slaveholders of Virginia and other states of the southern United States.
+Maury's primary concern, however, was neither the freedom of enslaved people nor the amelioration of slavery in Brazil, but rather an absolution for slaveholders of Virginia and other southern states.
 Maury wrote to his cousin, "Therefore I see in the slave territory of the Amazon the SAFETY VALVE of the Southern States."

 Maury wanted to open up the Amazon to free navigation in his plan.
-However, Emperor Pedro II's government firmly rejected the proposals, and Maury's proposal received little to no support in the United States, especially in the enslaving southern states, which sought to perpetuate the institution and the riches made off the yoke of slavery.
-By 1855, the proposal had certainly failed.
-Brazil authorized free navigation to all nations in the Amazon in 1866, but only when it was at war against Paraguay when free navigation in the area had become necessary.
+However, Emperor Pedro II's government firmly rejected the proposals, and Maury's proposal received little or no support in the United States, especially in the South, which sought to perpetuate the institution and the riches made off the yoke of slavery.
+By 1855, the proposal had failed.
+Brazil authorized free navigation to all nations in the Amazon in 1866, only when it was at war against Paraguay, when free navigation in the area had become necessary.

 Maury was not an enslaver, but he did not actively oppose the institution of slavery.
 An article tying his legacy in oceanography to the slave trade suggested that Maury was ambivalent about slavery, seeing it as wrong but not intent on forcing others to free enslaved people.
-However, a recent article explaining the removal of his monument from Monument Avenue in Richmond, Virginia, illustrated a proslavery stance through deep ties to the slave trade that accompanied his scientific achievements.
+However, a recent article explaining the removal of his monument from Monument Avenue in Richmond, Virginia, highlighted a proslavery stance through his deep ties to the slave trade, which accompanied his scientific achievements.